rajeev-khoodeeram/networking/README.md

 # networking
-This repository is to showcase all my networking skills (especially from my Diploma in IT Infrastructure - Cloud Computing &amp; Cybersecurity)
+This repository is to showcase all my networking skills (especially from my Diploma in IT Infrastructure - Cloud Computing &amp; Cybersecurity) at trios College, Canada